Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 1. Select the 3D Graphics – Legends page.

-3. Set the following in the Text Options frame:
+3. Set the following options in the Text Options panel:

 4. Option Value

-5. Set the following in the Range Color Options frame:
+5. Set the following options in the Range Color Options panel:

 6. Option Value